Anoesj/vormveranderaar/README.md

 ## Building the app
 - `bun --bun run build` to build the app.

+In order to test the Netlify build locally and preview it, run: `NETLIFY=true bun --bun nuxt build && bunx serve dist`.

 ## Technical info
 ### Solving the puzzle
 Todo